Who Is Steve Murphy?

 At the helm of Colombia’s drug trafficking monopoly was Pablo Escobar, head of the dangerous Medellín Cartel.
 Rich — he had an estimated net worth of $30 billion — and brazen, Escobar used terror to influence Colombian politics towards a no-extradition clause and to grant amnesty to drug barons in exchange for giving up the drug trade.
 His terror campaign claimed the lives of politicians, civil servants, journalists and ordinary citizens.

 Teaming with fellow DEA agent Javier Pena, Murphy worked the Colombian landscape carefully to cultivate informants and track down leads for the Colombian National Police (CNP).

 When the origin of Escobar’s wealth became an issue of public debate, the U.S. increased pressure on Colombia to extradite him, and in 1991 Escobar surrendered to the government.
 But in true Escobar fashion, his prison was one of his own construction, and it came complete with luxury accommodations.

 In June 1992, Escobar escaped the prison, setting off one of the world’s largest manhunts.
 More than 600 CNP, as well as Navy SEALs, scoured the country for him.
 Murphy and Pena were also a part of the search.

 In 1994, Murphy transferred back to the United States, where he continued his work with the DEA until his retirement in 2013.
 Today, Murphy heads a law-enforcement consulting firm he started.
-He is the father of two daughters and lives with his wife in the Washington, D.C., area.
+He lives with his wife in the Washington, D.C., area.